-FROM 15 DECEMBER - Coronavirus (COVID-19): Test to Release for International Travel - CURRENTLY APPLIES TO ENGLAND ONLY
+Coronavirus (COVID-19): Test to Release for International Travel - ENGLAND ONLY

 The Test to Release for International Travel scheme is for cast and crew who need to self-isolate on arrival in England.
 Under the scheme, cast and crew can take a private COVID-19 test with a provider that meets UK government minimum standards.
-The earliest they can take a test is five full days after leaving a country not on the travel corridor list.
+The earliest they can take a test is five full days after arrival in England.
 If the result is negative, they can stop self-isolating.